inandenizturk/24HoursQuickSale/README.md

 If you want the money to be deposited immediately, a commission of 12% of the sales price of the product will be deducted.
 In addition, the price of the product will increase by 0.3% every hour during a day's filling period.
 I create animated graphical comments, diagram representation and HTML.
 I designed a system that is supported and will appear in your web browser with javascript/typescript support.

+(name is CountdownTimer file on Github):
+1.Added a CountdownTimer class that updates the time display every second 2.Maintained the original HTML structure exactly as requested 3.Implemented the timer using JavaScript as specified